core-wg/resource-directory/draft-ietf-core-resource-directory.md

         <t>o Updated REST interface descriptions to use RFC6570 URI Template format.</t>
         <t>o Introduced an improved RD Lookup design as its own function set.</t>
         <t>o Improved the security considerations section.</t>
-        <t>o Made the POST registration interface idempotent by requiring the ep= paramter to be present.</t>
+        <t>o Made the POST registration interface idempotent by requiring the ep= parameter to be present.</t>
       </list>
     </t>

     <t>Changes from -01 to -02:
       <list>
         <t>o Added a terminology section.</t>
-        <t>o Changed the inclusing of an ETag in registration or update to a MAY.</t>
+        <t>o Changed the inclusion of an ETag in registration or update to a MAY.</t>
 		<t>o Added the concept of an RD Domain and a registration parameter for it. </t>
 		<t>o Recommended the Location returned from a registration to be stable, allowing for endpoint and Domain information to be changed during updates. </t>
 		<t>o Changed the lookup interface to accept endpoint and Domain as query string parameters to control the scope of a lookup. </t>